 The type of RV you pick truck camper, travel trailer, toy hauler, fifth wheel, motorhome doesn't matter provided it's well built, meets your needs, and you can afford the 'after the sale' costs.
 But, the amount of depreciation you will incur may matter a lot.
 The simple rule is ... the more you spend, the more you will lose.
 That's not necessarily a negative but it is prudent to think about how this fact of RV ownership may impact your budget, retirement, or even estate plans.

 Do you have a 'go-along, get-along' personality or do you freak out when you can't control everything?
-This self analysis is more important than you might think.
+Worse, have you settled into a daily routine that is so 'routine' that you cannot tolerate any deviations?
+That's a red flag for sure!
+A self analysis of who you are, and how flexible you are is more important than you might think.
 Read our caution note below.
 Then re-read it.
 As an ancient Greek sage once said, "Know thyself."

 As Nike says, 'Just do it!'
 If you don't have the kind of zeal for RVing that is embraced in that slogan, you may not be a perfect match for full-timing.
 Proceed carefully.

 ||CAUTION! ...
 Do not rush out and sell your home unless you know without reservation that the full-time RV lifestyle is right for you.
 Think long and hard about the financial aspects of abandoning your 'conventional' housing, and what truly makes you happy.

 Some folks feel more comfortable with a lot of 'things' around.
 If you're one of them, buy a bigger house and put more things in it.
 In an RV, your #1 daily task will be figuring out how to get rid of 'things' because you have no room for them.

 Some folks are clueless when it comes to even the most basic of maintenance tasks, such as taking out the trash.
 If that describes you, stay home with your maid.